OTEZLA (apremilast) 10 mg, 20 mg and 30 mg film coated-tablets.

 Additional information: Pregnancy should be excluded before treatment can be initiated.
 Women of childbearing potential should use an effective method of contraception to prevent pregnancy during treatment.
 Apremilast should not be used during breast-feeding.

-Reported side effects: The most commonly reported adverse reactions in Phase III clinical studies have been gastrointestinal disorders including diarrhoea and nausea.
+Reported side effects: The most commonly reported adverse reactions with apremilast are gastrointestinal disorders including diarrhoea and nausea.
 These adverse reactions generally occurred within the first 2 weeks of treatment and usually resolved within 4 weeks.
 The other most commonly reported adverse reactions included upper respiratory tract infections, headache, and tension headache.
 Prescribers should consult the summary of product characteristics in relation to other side-effects.

 Storage conditions: Do not store above 30ºC.